 Fortunately CBT has a built in strategy which you only need to learn how to apply to your own unique set of circumstances in order to begin to change your world.

-CBT is based on the existence of 10 cognitive distortions.
-(If you are unfamiliar with these 10 cognitive distortions you can find out more about them here.)
-Are you experiencing any of these distortions in your daily thoughts?
+There are 10 Fallacious Assumptions that give rise to conditions such as depression.
+(If you are unfamiliar with these 10 Fallacious Assumptions you can find out more about them here.)
+Are you experiencing any of these deceptive ideas in your daily thoughts?
 If so, this is something you can change.

 The CognImmune IDEA program can teach you how to overcome and change the distorted thinking that might be creating much of the negativity in your life.
 (Learn more about the IDEA program here.)

-The first step in the CognImmune IDEA strategy is Identifying those cognitive distortions that may be affecting you.
+The first step in the CognImmune IDEA strategy is Identifying those Fallacious Assumptions that may be affecting you.
 An example of this could be that you meet someone new and consider that they might be a good romantic partner.
 You invite them out for dinner but they politely turn you down.
 You immediately think that no one will ever want to be involved in a relationship with you.
-This is a manifestation of the cognitive distortion all-or-nothing thinking.
+This is a manifestation of the Fallacious Assumption all-or-nothing thinking.

 The irony here is that the person you think has rejected you may have had other plans for that evening.
 Or, perhaps they really didn’t feel any attraction to you.
 And if that was indeed the case, so what?
 Surely in a world that contains over 7 billion people there is 1 person somewhere with whom you can form a relationship and build a future.
 But more on that later.